President: Peter Baxter

-Peter —Peter – born in West Lothian, Scotland.
-After migrating to Australia, Peter worked at James Hardies in Elizabeth till 1983.
+Peter was born in West Lothian, Scotland.
+After migrating to Australia, he worked at James Hardie Industries in Elizabeth till 1983.
 Peter and Jean, his late wife, joined AVA soon after he was diagnosed with asbestosis in 2004.

-Peter has been totally involved in all AVA’s activities, but especially in raising awareness about need for everyone to avoid exposure to asbestos, travelling all over South Australia to hand out free information.
-Also, Peter makes and maintains the crosses which are displayed at our Memorial Day on the last Friday in November each year
+Peter is involved in all AVA’s activities, but especially in raising awareness about the need for everyone to avoid exposure to asbestos, travelling all over South Australia to hand out free information.
+Peter is responsible for maintenance of the crosses which are displayed at our Memorial Day on the last Friday in November each year

-Peter received a “Volunteer Award” from Tony Zappia in December 2012.
+Peter received a “Volunteer Award” from Tony Zappia MP in December 2012.

 Tony Zappia, Member for Makin